ls-root/loading/articles/I deleted Windows (and my Bootloader).md

 <br>

 ##### Microsoft Steals My Storage
-Or: Why 800 Gigabytes of My Drive Are Held Hostage by an OS I Don’t Even Use
+Or: Why 800 Gigabytes of My Drive Are Held Hostage by an OS I Don't Even Use

 I have a Windows partition.
-It’s 800GB.
+It's 800GB.
 It just sits there.
 I also have a Linux partition — 100GB.
-And now it’s full.
+And now it's full.

 You might think I dual-boot.
 Technically, sure.
-But here’s the twist: I haven’t booted into Windows since the day I installed Linux.
+But here's the twist: I haven't booted into Windows since the day I installed Linux.
 Not once.
 Not even by accident.
 The only reason Windows still exists on this machine is because I let it.
 # Why Did I Dual-Boot?
 Because I bought this laptop secondhand — off _Kleinanzeigen_, which is what Germany calls eBay for some reason.
 It came with Windows preinstalled.
 I figured, why not keep it?
-Maybe I’ll need it someday.
-Maybe I’ll test something.
+Maybe I'll need it someday.
+Maybe I'll test something.
 # Windows Was a Disaster — From the First Boot
-I didn’t even wipe the disk at first.
+I didn't even wipe the disk at first.
 I went through the OOBE.
 This already took two Hours.

 Opening the Start menu took two full seconds.
 Clicking "Shut Down"?
 Another seven to even react.
 And then came the shutdown itself — _two more minutes_ of spinning wheels and empty promises.